Ria424/developers-animatesdk-docs/SpriteSheetExporter_object/SpriteSheetExporter2.md

 #### Description

-Property; A string indicating which algorithm to use to pack the sprite sheet.
+Property; `"basic" | "maxRects"`; A string indicating which algorithm to use to pack the sprite sheet.
 Valid values are "basic" (the default), and "maxRects".

 #### Example